Royal Liberty School

 Refurbishment and extension of historic Royal Liberty School in Romford

-The Royal Liberty School is unique in its incredibly rich history and physical heritage, with the project undertaken by Willmott Dixon requiring the simultaneous preservation of this history for future generations and the provision of new, fit-for-purpose facilities.
+The Royal Liberty School is unique in its incredibly rich history and physical heritage, with the project undertaken requiring the simultaneous preservation of this history for future generations and the provision of new, fit-for-purpose facilities.
 Essential to the successful rejuvenation and development of the institution is the integration of new buildings and the modification of satellite structures, taking into consideration the existing buildings, their styles and the customer’s expectations.

 The Royal Liberty School in Romford, Essex, counts among its buildings Hare Hall, the listed building requiring intricate refurbishment.
 A Palladian Georgian Manor built in 1769 for cork and stone merchant John Wallinger, during World War I, it was requisitioned and used for training soldiers, most notably among whom were wartime poet Wilfred Owen and the Artists Rifles.
 The school, extended after the Great War in 1921, would go on to be the first school in Europe to have a computer in a classroom.